Imagine an auditorium full of naked people sitting in front of you. Go on, do it right now!

 It may be a laugh, smile or some other sign of appreciation.
 In most cases it is a simple, silent obedience borne of their appreciation and respect for the speaker.

-A great strategy for creating that empathy and obedience is to open-structure your talk around what your audience wants to hear.
+The best strategy for creating that empathy and obedience is to structure your talk around what your audience’s needs.
 Avoid telling them what you want to say, or forcing your opinions on them.
-The age-old question “what’s in it for me?” may be a cliche but it is one that really needs strong consideration when structuring a speech.
+The age-old question “what’s in it for me?” may be a cliche, but it is one that needs strong consideration when structuring a speech.

 I know some of this seems a little simplistic but it works.
 I hope to share more ideas on public speaking and communication with you.
 For now I want to leave you with one final thought about the risk of seeing your audience as naked.

-Those who in the past have promoted such a strategy based its validity on the concept that once you strip away our clothes we lose our identity and any hierarchical labels are torn from us.
-We all merge at one basic level.
-The lowest common denominator.
+Those who in the past have promoted such a strategy based its validity on the concept that once you strip away our clothes, we lose our identity; and any hierarchical labels are torn away from us.
+We all merge at one basic level – the lowest common denominator.

 So rather than seeing your audience naked, clothe them in respect, empathy and understanding.

 Public Speaking & Communication Coaching With Marc Lemezma Is